 - How to interpret and share the information you find

 Indigenous ways of knowing, such as sharing data through storytelling and focusing on strengths instead of problems, often work well for evaluations done by tribal communities.
 Tribal leaders and elders should be involved.
-If you hire an evaluation expert to help, talk to the consultant to make sure he or she will include your community in the process and honor your community practices and values.
+If you hire an evaluation expert to help, talk to the consultant to make sure they will include your community in the process and honor community values.

 Tribes have the knowledge and skills to perform their own evaluations.
-The process of evaluation simply means asking the questions that you and your program's stakeholders are already thinking about, and gathering answers in an organized way.
-This usually includes questions like:
+The process of evaluation simply means asking the questions that you and your program's stakeholders are already thinking about, and then gathering answers in an organized way.
+Questions may include:

 - How is our program doing?